golanlevin/DrawingWithMachines/machines/hp_draftmaster/README.md

 ## Complete Workflow Test

-Let's do a complete workflow: We will generate a lissajous SVG with p5.js; convert it to HPGL with *vpype* (assuming we have our custom `~/.vpype.toml` installed; and plot it on "Architecture D" (24×36") paper.
+Let's do a complete workflow: We will generate a lissajous SVG with p5.js; convert it to HPGL with *vpype* (assuming we have our custom `~/.vpype.toml` installed); and plot it on "Architecture D" (24×36") paper.

 Here are complete programs in p5.js: